Bushwallyta271828/logic_graph_scalable/README.md

 This repository should support the website [logicgraph.dev](https://logicgraph.dev/).

+Credit to the tutorial [here](https://www.youtube.com/watch?v=mScd-Pc_pX0) for helping me set up this Django project.